danneauxs/TTS_ebook_preprocessing/README.md

 4. The "Quit" button calls the **`quit_program()`** function to close the GUI and exit the script.

 In essence, the tool provides a structured workflow to take raw text, apply both manual and automated corrections based on external rules, and produce a cleaned output file.

+### Change Log
+1. made some changes to bookfix.py
+      1. added a checkbox that allows user to selectively run each function.
+      2. added a seperate process to find words or stings of words in all caps and offers the user the choices of y/n/a/i.
+Yes makes the highlighted string lowercase, No leaves it all caps, Add enters the word in the .data.txt file, leaves it all caps and will never ask again.
+Ignore,             makes the string lowercase and adds the string to the .data.txt file so it will forever be converted to lowercase.
+Add and Ignore mean you will never be asked about this string again.
+No and yes will just skip that one instance and ask again if ever encountered.
+2. made changes to .data.txt - changes make it work with the new code in bookfix.py.
+Also, added some comments to try and define what each section is.